-Whenever possible, the Head of School or Executive Head or LC Chair will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
+Whenever possible, the Headteacher or Chair will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.

-If the behaviour continues the Head of School or Executive Head will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
-For complainants who excessively contact Bramley C of E Infant and Nursery School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+If the behaviour continues the Headteacher/Principal will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+For complainants who excessively contact Bramley Infant and Nursery School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will usually be reviewed after 6 months.